-- 2. Professional liability insurance coverage shall be maintained by: - 2.1 every sole proprietor and firm engaged in the practice of public accounting or providing accounting services to the public in Ontario; and - 2.2 every Member engaged in the practice of public accounting or providing accounting services to the public in Ontario who is a partner in any organization other than those included in subsection 2.1. - 3.
-The minimum amount of professional liability insurance required to be maintained is: - 3.1 for a sole proprietor or Member as set out in subsection 2.2, \$1 million; - 3.2 for a firm or sole proprietorship of two or three Members, \$1.5 million; - 3.3 for a firm or sole proprietorship of four or more Members, \$2 million. - 3A.
-Notwithstanding sections 2 and 3 of this regulation, until December 31, 2015, every legacy CGA and CMA Member, and every firm registered with CGA Ontario or CMA Ontario, shall comply with the professional liability insurance requirements set out in the bylaws and regulations of CMA Ontario and CGA Ontario, as the case may be, and shall be exempt from the requirements of this regulation.
+- 2. Professional liability insurance coverage shall be maintained by: - 2.1 every Firm engaged in the practice of public accounting or providing accounting services to the public in Ontario; and - every Member engaged in the practice of public accounting or providing accounting services to the public in Ontario who is a partner in any organization other than those included in subsection 2.1. - 3.
+The minimum amount of professional liability insurance required to be maintained is: - 3.1 for a Firm of one Member or for a Member as set out in subsection 2.2, \$1 million; - 3.2 for a Firm of two or three Members, \$1.5 million; - 3.3 for a Firm of four or more Members, \$2 million.